 Assessment

-Certain behaviors, emotions, and attitudes are common among stimulant addicts, but, there are some characteristics that may be more prevalent in some users or when using certain drugs.
+Certain behaviors, emotions, and attitudes are common among people addicted to stimulants and some may be more prevalent in users when using certain drugs.

-It is important that the intake counselor understand as much about the individual, their patterns of use, goals, co-existing conditions of physical or mental problems and poly-substance abuse, along with other influential factors in order to set forth an effective treatment plan.
+The intake counselor must understand information about the individual, their patterns of use, goals, co-existing conditions of physical or mental problems and poly-substance abuse, along with other influential factors to create an effective treatment plan.

 Detox

-Stimulants have a major impact on the central nervous system and conditions of anxiety, paranoia, depression, or stimulant psychosis may become more profound when a person withdraws from them.
+Stimulants have a major impact on the central nervous system and conditions like anxiety, paranoia, depression, or stimulant psychosis may become more profound when a person goes through withdrawal and detox.

-Detox provides important measures of safety and observations to ensure the most compassionate care with medical, psychiatric, and pharmacological interventions if necessary.
+However, detox provides important safety measures and healthcare professional observations to ensure you receive the most compassionate care with medical, psychiatric, and pharmacological interventions if necessary.

 Counseling and Psychotherapy Interventions